Updated: October 20, 2023

 As of June 2023, the processing time for the application examination under category F can not be estimated.
 The applications are submitted normally but not processed until further notice by the immigration department.

 The cost of the fast-track permanent residency program is €300.000, and it does not include the following fees:

 Applicant / applicants’ spouse / children under 18

 €70 for registration

-Our team of immigration lawyers are ready to advise and prepare any kind of the above applications.
-We will support you through all the procedure from initial property purchase, advice on required documents, preparation and submission of the immigration permit applications, collection of the permanent residency cards.
+Our team of immigration lawyers in Limassol, Cyprus, is ready to advise and prepare any of the above permanent residency applications.
+We will support you through all the procedures from initial property purchase, advice on required documents, preparation and submission of the immigration permit applications, and collection of the PR cards.

 Contact us for a free personal consultation and learn about our competitive fee services.

 Can a student get permanent residence in Cyprus?